What to Do if Your Bank Denies Your Business Loan Application?

 5. Time in Business

 1 of every two registered businesses will fail in the first year.
-Many banks won't even entertain new businesses (less than three years) as they want to evaluate the business based on at least a three-year performance to evaluate the ability to repay.
-Past business ownership doesn't count a lot with banks.
+Many startup loans, banks won't consider for new businesses (less than three years) as they prefer to assess the business based on at least a three-year performance to evaluate repayment ability.
+Past business ownership doesn't carry much weight with banks, nor does the ability to cover costs like utilities or rent.
+As per the 2023 Report on Non-employer Firms, over a third of startups were denied business loans, many due to lack of a rental property or an inability to meet the rental property depreciation limit.

 What Steps Can I Take to Improve My Business Loan Application?